centreon/centreon-plugins/.github/issue_template.md

 * SQL: requests
 * JMX: mbean names and attributes

-If some parts of information are confidentials, please send them directly by email to qgarnier@centreon.com and sbomm@centreon.com.
+If some parts of information are confidentials, please send them directly by email to qgarnier@centreon.com.

 Please note that all the developments are open-source.
 We can't give a date for the development, achievement or release.
-If it's a priority for you, send us an email about it (qgarnier@centreon.com and sbomm@centreon.com) and we'll put you in touch with our company.
+If it's a priority for you, send us an email about it (qgarnier@centreon.com) and we'll put you in touch with our company.

 ## Bug/Question